Radon Measurement and Mitigation

 Although there is no legal requirement to control exposure to radon or any legal standard for radon exposure, to promote healthy working and living conditions for its employees and students, Dickinson College has developed the following campus wide radon measurement and mitigation plan.

 The testing protocol follows the U.S. Environmental Protection Agency (EPA) publication, Radon Measurement in Schools.
-Specifically, areas to be considered for testing are identified as spaces located below grade, spaces located over a crawl space, and spaces that come into direct contact with the ground.
+Specifically, areas to be considered for testing are identified as any regularly occupied spaces located below grade, over a crawl space, or the lowest regularly occupied space.
 In this instance, such areas might include, but not be limited to: offices, student rooms, classrooms, laundry areas, and social spaces that are occupied for more than 2 hours per week.
 Areas for testing would not typically include stairways, hallways, storage rooms, closets, equipment rooms, kitchens, bathrooms, or buildings undergoing renovations.

-Building occupants will be provided guidelines for testing including requests that charcoal canisters that measure the radon not be disturbed.
-Implemented mitigation will be communicated to building occupants.
-Where mitigation systems are installed, radon testing every 5 yerars as a periodic check of mitigation systems is envisioned.
+Building occupants are notified in advance of scheduled testing and provided guidelines for testing including the request that charcoal canisters or alpha track detectors that measure the radon not be disturbed.
+Test results and any implemented mitigation will be communicated to building occupants.
+Each building will undergo radon testing every six years as a periodic check of mitigation systems.
+Facilities Management routinely checks radon fan units to ensure their continued operation.

-Environmental Protection Agency (EPA) guidelines recommend considering mitigation when indoor radon levels are greater than 4 pCi/L.
+Environmental Protection Agency (EPA) guidelines recommend considering mitigation when indoor radon levels are greater than four pCi/L.

-If mitigation is implemented, the College will use a certified radon mitigator to design and oversee the work.
+The college willcontract with a Pennsylvania Department of Environmental Protection certified radon mitigator to design and oversee any testing or mitigation work necessary.
 Mitigation techniques may include sealing cracks in building foundations or installing sub-slab ventilation systems to vent the radon gas.

 Frequently Asked Questions